atomic init

 init.
 Useatomic addto start tracking files. - Distributed: Every Atomic repository is complete and independent.
 There's no concept of a "central" repository.

-- Stack: The initial stack represents your main line of development.
-You can create additional stacks later with
+- View: The initial view represents your main line of development.
+You can create additional views later with

 Configuration